cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 ### Feasible values for Peras protocol parameters

 Based on the analyses in the [Peras Technical Report #2](https://peras.cardano-scaling.org/docs/reports/tech-report-2#defining-protocol-parameters-values), a reasonable set of default [protocol parameters](#protocol-parameters) for further study, simulation, and discussion is show in the table below.
-The optimal values for a real-life blockchain would depend strongly upon external requirements such as balancing settlement time against resisting adversarial behavior at high values of adversarial stake.
+The optimal values for a real-life blockchain would depend somewhat upon external requirements such as balancing settlement time against resisting adversarial behavior at high values of adversarial stake.
 This set of parameters is focused on the use case of knowing soon whether a block is settled or rolled back; other sets of parameters would be optimal for use cases that reduce the probability of roll-back at the expense of waiting longer for settlement.

 | Parameter              | Symbol           | Units   | Value | Rationale                                                            |
 | ---------------------- | ---------------- | ------- | ----: | -------------------------------------------------------------------- |